intel/iot-js-api/api/ocf-api.md

 **Device discovery** uses endpoint discovery: multicast request "GET /oic/res" to "All CoAP nodes" (```224.0.1.187``` for IPv4 and ```FF0X::FD``` for IPv6, port 5683).
 The response lists devices and their resources (at least URI, resource type, interfaces, and media types).

-OCF defines special resources on each device, for implementing device discovery, resource discovery, platform discovery, etc. Platform is discoverable by the means of a resource with a fixed URI ```/oic/p```.
-Similarly, device discovery is supported by a resource with the well known fixed URI of ```/oic/d```, and resources with ```/oic/res```.
-This API encapsulates these special resources and the hardcoded/fixed URIs by explicit function names and parameters.
+OCF defines special resources on each device, for implementing device discovery, resource discovery, platform discovery, presence, etc. API implementations should encapsulate handling these special resources and the hardcoded/fixed URIs.

+This version of the API supports the OCF Core Specification version 1.0 (final) and 1.1.0 (draft).
+This version does not support OCF resource *links*, *scenes*, *rules* and *scripts*.